 Once I’m in this headspace I start writing.

-Although I’ve tried, I can’t work on a structure, say writing out a chapter in bullet points (some people use post it notes) then expanding them out.
+Although I’ve tried, I can’t work on a structure, say writing out a chapter in bullet points (some people use post-it notes) then expanding them out.
 For me, it all starts with the title, and I start writing it as I’d say it.
-In Psychovertical their was quite a bit of cinematic scene switching and flashbacks, but I found it can be quite clunky, and instead in Cold Wars I’ve gone for a more linear style - but based on verbal story telling to shift what I write closer to how I speak.
+In Psychovertical there was quite a bit of cinematic scene switching and flashbacks, but I found it can be quite clunky, and instead in Cold Wars I’ve gone for a more linear style - but based on verbal storytelling to shift what I write closer to how I speak.
 Doing this allows the reader to keep track of what’s going on, while having the same level of complexity, jumping around the story, while having stories within stories (Cold Wars has a lot of others peoples stories in it).